 September 3, 2009

 Close embrace tango and open embrace tango are two different dances.
-They have little in common in their structures, techniques, feel, and philosophies (what is tango, why people dance tango, the gender roles in tango, and principles of partnership, etc.), so different that people who can dance one dance may not be able to dance the other without learning it.
+They have little in common in their structures, techniques, feels and philosophies, so different that people who can dance one dance may not be able to dance the other dance without learning it.
 I knew this from personal experience.
-When I first tried to dance close embrace tango after three years of learning open embrace tango, I had no clue on how to do it because everything, including posture, connection, axis, balance, space, movement possibilities, and the way to lead and follow, changed.
+When I first tried to dance close embrace tango after three years of learning open embrace tango, I had no clue on how to do it because everything, including posture, connection, axis, balance, space, movement possibilities and the way to lead and follow, changed.
 (See The Styles of Tango.)

-In fact, open embrace tango has more in common with ballroom dances than tango.
-Just as in a standard ballroom dance, in open embrace tango the two partners are apart by an arm's length without torso contact.
-Each partner is on his/her own axis independent to the other, so the two do not depend on each other for balance.
-Theoretically the man is supposed to lead with his torso.
-But since there is no torso contact, he has to use the hands to lead, and the woman receives the lead through her hands instead of her torso also.
+In fact, open embrace tango has more in common with ballroom dance than tango.
+Just like in a standard ballroom dance, in open embrace tango the two partners are apart by an arm's length without any bodily contact other than the contact of the hands.
+Each partner is on his/her own axis independent to the other so the two do not rely on each other for balance.
+Theoretically the man is supposed to lead with his torso, but since there is no torso contact, he has to use his hands to lead, and the woman receives the lead through her hands also.
 The feeling of dancing open embrace tango is exactly like dancing a standard ballroom dance.
 No intimacy and comfort of embracing another person.
-No sensation of the two connected bodies moving together in rhythm to the music.
+No sensation of the two connected bodies moving together in sync to the music.
 No emotional involvement between them.
 The fun of dancing open embrace tango mainly comes from a broader range of movement possibilities due to the increased space between the partners.
-Each partner focuses on his/her own performance.
+Each dancer focuses on his/her own performance.
 They do not enjoy the physical existence of the other person.